Michael O. Sawyer: Career

 Sawyer began his career as an instructor at the Maxwell School of Citizenship and Public Affairs in 1948 and was promoted to assistant professor (1952), associate professor (1957), and full professor in 1965.
 In 1970s, he began working with Syracuse chancellor Melvin Eggers in various administrative posts.

 Sawyer published many articles, conference papers, and several books on public law, American studies.
 He held visiting lectureships at the University of Colorado, University of Delaware, University of Georgia, University of North Carolina, University of Notre Dame, and University of Oregon.

 Awards and honors

 At Syracuse, He received several university awards, including the Outstanding Professor of Syracuse University (1986), Syracuse's highest alumni – honor the George Arents Pioneer Medal (1986), and the St. Thomas More Award (1987).

 When he retired in 1990, the Maxwell school established The Michael O. Sawyer Chair of Constitutional Law and Politics in his honor.
 Some of the notable scholars to hold the chaired position are Stephen Macedo, Keith J. Bybee, and Thomas M. Keck.
 A student award was also named in his honor.

 The Maxwell school hosts the Sawyer Law and Politics Program (SLAPP).
 It also hosts the Michael O. Sawyer Post-Doctoral Fellowship in Law and Politics.

 Death

-Sawyer died at the age of 83 on December 24, 2002, in Liverpool, New York, due to complications from Alzheimer.
+Sawyer died at the age of 83 on December 24, 2002, in Liverpool, New York, due to complications from Alzheimer's disease.